Kapiainen/Lauhdutin/Readme.md

 # Animations

 ## Clicking
-These animations are played when a slot is left-clicked ([animated example](Docs/ClickAnimations.gif)):
+One of these animations can be played when a slot is left-clicked ([animated example](Docs/ClickAnimations.gif)):

 - Shift left
 - Shift up